-125. This stone was procured at the heavy cost of Rs.
-30 per 100 cubic feet, being brought from a place called Chuneot on the Chenab, carried in boats about 200 miles to the Hamdi ghat, and thence transported by Railway over the 43 miles intervening
+This stone was procured at the heavy cost of Rs.
+30 per 100 cubic 125. feet, being brought from a place called Heavy cost of the stone.
+Chuneot on the Chenab, carried in boats about 200 miles to the Hamdi ghat, and thence transported by Railway over the 43 miles intervening between that ghat and the bridge.
+In substitution for this Preparation of brick cubes. material could be produced at about a half of the cost of the stone, but its comparatively low specific gravity of course rendered it less effective, and experience alone could show whether in the long run the change would prove economical.

+126. A great deal of work was executed during this year in the shops, the Work in the shops.
 Work in the shops.

-126. A great deal of work was executed during this year in the shops, the efficiency of which was much increased by the provision of a 25 H.P.
-Robey's semi-portable engine.
-In addition to new work, consisting of the manufacture of plate-laying tools for the whole line, of bolts and ironwork for girder erection for incomplete wagons and carriages and for the temporary bridge, and of bolts and bond rings for the wells-the shops maintained the bridge plant in working condition, consisting of 26 steam hoists, nearly all old and much worn, 12 portable engines, 2 steam launches, 2 steam fire engines, 9 mortar mills, and 6 Gwynne's pumps.
+H.P.
+Robey's semiportable engine.
+In addition to new work, consisting of the manufacture of platelaying tools for the whole line, of bolts and ironwork for girder erection for incomplete wagons and carriages and for the temporary bridge, and of bolts and bond rings for the wells-the shops maintained the bridge plant in working condition, consisting of 26 steam hoists, nearly all old and much worn, 12 portable engines, 2 steam launches, 2 steam fire engines, 9 mortar mills, and 6 Gwynne's pumps.
 Six broad gauge locomotive engines were also kept in work, and 2 metre gauge locomotives thoroughly overhauled.
 At the same time a Carpenter's shop had been established with steam driven sawing and other machinery, in which the construction of vehicles was commenced.